gavinmdouglas/gavinmdouglas.github.io/index.md

 ---

 <br/>
-Photo is of the Newgrange passage tomb in Ireland.
-This website was created with [Karl Broman's helpful tutorial and css code](https://kbroman.org/simple_site/pages/independent_site.html).
+ <font size="-2">Photo is of the Newgrange passage tomb in Ireland.
+This website was created with [Karl Broman's helpful tutorial and css code](https://kbroman.org/simple_site/pages/independent_site.html).</font>